adogio/dogUI/documents/vue_api.md

     -   Icon: String -> the font awesome icon name in the middle  of the loading screen.
 -   Slots
     -   Things going to show after loading.
+    -   (slot="draw") content that display in draw table (only working with extend draw triggired)

 ### title